Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Methods

-\textbf{Microphone Specifications}: The throat microphone consisted of a micro-electromechanical systems (MEMS) accelerometer (TDK, IIM-42652) to capture vibration signals from the neck skin surface above the thyroid cartilage.
-The accelerometer was configured with 8 kHz sampling rate, 16-bit resolution, and ±4g dynamic range, enabling the accurate capture of a wide range of signal amplitudes.
+The throat microphone consisted of a micro-electromechanical systems (MEMS) inertial measurement unit (IMU; TDK IIM-42652) configured as an accelerometer to capture vibration signals from the neck skin surface above the thyroid cartilage.
+The accelerometer was configured with 8 kHz sampling rate, 16-bit resolution, and $\pm$4g dynamic range, enabling the accurate capture of a wide range of signal amplitudes.
+We recorded only the z-axis accelerometer channel; the gyroscope and the remaining acceleration axes were not recorded.
 This accelerometer, mounted on a 1.7 mm thick FR-4 printed circuit board, formed the throat microphone assembly, weighing only 0.76 g.
 It was secured with an adjustable thin strap designed for close conformity to the neck surface without restricting vocalization or movement.
 For acoustic speech signal acquisition, a MEMS acoustic microphone (CUI Devices, CMM-4030D-261) operating at a 16 kHz sampling rate and 24-bit resolution was used.